 Mack Aaron Apple House (Hwy 52) This apple house does not have a website but as you travel along Hwy 52 its one worth stopping at.
 Not a U-pick apple house but they sell multiple varieties of apples.
 They are known for their fried pies ( the bbq restaurant at the corner near 515 intersection also sells them – yummy and fresh!)

 Panorama Orchards – Fresh picked apples and homemade goods available at this Orchard located on 515 just South of Ellijay.
 Panorama is known for their apple pies!
-New this year is homemade fudge.
 (Panorama is not on Apple Orchard Alley but its close.)

-Corn mazes are a great fall activity for the family or with friends.
-Corn mazes usually have a unique design or theme so have fun and explore the many trails!
+Corn mazes are a fall tradition for many families in the Atlanta area.
+Corn mazes usually have a unique design to explore and follow (or get lost in) the many trails!
 Some even have haunted mazes for the teens!
 Here is the list we have compiled for some not too far away mazes to visit this fall:

 4470 Bennett Road, Buford, GA 30519

-Check schedule as they are open Fridays and weekends through November 11.
-This year marks their 10 year Anniversary!
-Haunted forest opens September 21.
+Check schedule as they are open Fridays and weekends through November 10.
+This year marks their 11 year Anniversary!

 $15 Corn Maze $15 Haunted Forest $25 Combo Ticket